I-AmanRaj377/TECHSTRAVER/README.md

      * Enter the credit hours of the course.

 **The program will then display the GPA and credit hours for the current semester, as well as the CGPA and total credit hours up to that point.**

+# 2. Student Record Management

+This is a robust and efficient program designed to manage student records, implemented in C++.
+The system provides a user-friendly interface with the following functionality:
+* Enter data
+* Show data
+* Search data
+* Update data
+* Delete data
+* Quit

+**Through these options, users can effectively maintain and organize student records within the system.

+Upon selection of an option, the program will display the relevant student data as per the user's request.**